SudeekshaVandrangi/sudeekshav.github.io/README.md

-# sudeekshav.github.io
+# Hey there!

 👩‍💻 Data Scientist | Problem-Solver
-Hi there!
 I’m Sudeeksha, a passionate data scientist driven by curiosity, impact, and innovation.
 With hands-on experience in cutting-edge technologies, I specialize in delivering data-driven solutions that make a difference.

 ✨ What I Do Best: